 But, that's not even the worst example of King's writing this year.

-No. That would come later in the even more overhyped story The War of Jokes and Riddles where King tells the story of the biggest fight between the Joker and the Riddler and again, this did start really promising with a pretty unique take in both classic villains.
+No. That would come later in the even more overhyped storyline The War of Jokes and Riddles where King tells the story of the biggest fight between the Joker and the Riddler and again, this did start really promising with a pretty unique take on both classic villains.
 Then everything went to hell pretty quickly.